prottoy5/BMI-Calclator-using-PHP/README.md

-# BMI Calclator using PHP
+# BMI Calculator using PHP
  A new project [BMI Calculator]